x4b50/lv/README.md

 - [ ] add access functions of vm instead of pub
 - [ ] add heap w/ pointers on the stack
 - [ ] add comments in some places
+- [ ] use macros to reduce number of lines
+- [ ] add more tests
 - [x] compiler might not give errors on pushing not defined constants/labels
+- [x] make push the only inst w/ operand
 - [ ] make two type of instruction struct to save space on unused operands (indicate if contains operand to make file parsing possible)
 - [ ] use from_bites for vector conversion
 - [ ] (technical regarding implementation) use f64::from_bites and the like, keep track of changes in implementation in respect to std::mem::trasmute